Early Years Foundation Stage

 Children learn about similarities and differences between themselves and others.
 For example, the topic of ‘Babies’, explores how we have changed from babyhood to childhood.
 This area also teaches the children about friends and families, looking at traditions and different types of celebrations.

 Throughout the year, the children receive visits from people who work in our local community including firefighters and police officers, helping them to develop a better understanding and interest in different occupations and ways of life.

 When learning about the world, the focus is on understanding and developing early science and geographical skills.
 The children engage in basic fieldwork activities, using the surrounding environment to help them.
 The school has excellent natural facilities that encourage the children to recognise and identify changes to the flora and fauna, when discussing the changing seasons, provides opportunities for pond dipping and help to develop vocabulary linked to different environments, maps and environmental features.

 Through various hands-on, practical tasks, children can explore why things happen and how things work.
-The children have the opportunity to learn about a range of technology, including use of the school ICT Suite, programmable toys and child-friendly cameras.
-There are computers in the classrooms that the children are encouraged to use independently, following lessons in the suite, to practise and repeat their learning and develop their confidence in using technology.
+The children have the opportunity to learn about a range of technology, including use of the school ICT Suite, programmable toys and our class set of iPads which they use in a range of ways to enhance learning in other areas.

 Expressive Art and Design